 Aromatherapy with a Corkscrew, one of the winery’s most popular experiences, is worth seeking out.
 Participants blind taste several wines and blind sniff scents that range from fruits and fungi to herbs and spices.
 The point here is to identify aromas and understand how the sense of smell affects the enjoyment of wine.
 Much of the Ampelography Master Class takes place in the vineyard.
 Determining a vine’s grape type by the shape of its leaves is the goal in that seasonally offered session.

 The sense of place is palpable in all the St. Supéry wines, overseen by vice president of winemaking and vineyards Michael Scholz, a master of French oak aging.
 In the 1990s, Scholz created the Élu red blend of Cabernet Sauvignon and other Bordeaux varietals.
 He and winemaker Brooke Shenk also craft separate single-vineyard wines of each varietal, with the Cab Franc and Petit Verdot often outstanding.

 Why go: valley-floor and mountain Cabernets; focus on wine education; commitment to sustainability.

 St. Supéry Estate Vineyards & Winery appears in 10 Foolproof Napa Valley Cabernet Tasting Experiences.

 Napa Valley Itineraries

-This story originally appeared online in 2017; it was updated in 2022.
+This story originally appeared online in 2017; it was most recently updated in 2023.